mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What is `spring.factories` file for?

 the `META-INF/spring.factories` defined all the auto-configuration classes that will be used to guess what kind of application you are running.
-It's the secret behind the auto-configuration
+It's the secret behind the auto-configuration.

 You need to specify the class that will be picked up by the `EnableAutoConfiguration` class.
 This class imports the `EnableAutoConfigurationImportSelector` that will inspect the `spring.factories` and loads the class and executes the declaration.